This post may contain affiliate links.

 If you can type fast and decipher audio well, you can transcribe.
 This isn’t medical transcribing or another specialty, just plain old listening to an audio file and typing what you hear.

-I love this side hustle for a number of reasons, and I’ll detail two of them below (of course!).
+I love this side hustle for a number of reasons, and I’ll detail a couple of them below.
 But a few basics first.

 How It Works